m-r-tanha/Hadoop-Ecosystem/README.md

 The final step in deploying a big data solution is the data processing.
 The data is processed through one of the processing frameworks like Spark, MapReduce, Pig, etc.

+### What is fsck?
+fsck stands for File System Check.
+It is a command used by HDFS.
+This command is used to check inconsistencies and if there is any problem in the file.
+For example, if there are any missing blocks for a file, HDFS gets notified through this command.
 ```
 Put files into HDFS:
 $ hadoop fs –put *site.xml /u01/bigdatasql_config/bigdatalite